NonerKao/PMU_enhancement_proposal/proposal.md

 3. No counter-triggered interrupt
 The current spec has no such support.

-### Implementation in AndeStar™ V5
+### Implementation in Our Prototype

-From our experience, RISC-V HPM can be enhanced by adding critical CSRs.
+From our experiences, RISC-V HPM can be enhanced by adding critical CSRs.
 Note that all following CSRs have the same length as `*counteren` registers:

 |CSR name|Description|Related to Problem|
 |---|---|---|